-PERIODS } EVALUATION S EME SUBJECT CREDITS DURATION LECTURE TUTORIAL PRACTICAL/ SESS IONAL A ASSESMENT ESE TOTAL OF THEORY STUDIO СТ TA TOTAL THEORY VIVA TOTAL PAPER 2 1 0 15 35 50 50 0 50 100 2 3 HRS.
+PERIODS EVALUATION SCHEME PERIODS EVALUATION SCHEME SUBJECT CREDITS DURATION LECTUR E TUTORIA L PRACTICAL / SESSIONAL ASSESMENT ESE TOTAL OF THEORY STUDIO СТ TA TOTAL THEOR Y VIVA TOTA L PAPER 2 1 0 15 35 50 50 0 50 100 2 3 HRS.

-To understand the various structural elements and their application in structural design and analysis by LIMIT STATEMETHOD.
+• To understand the various structural elements and their application in structural design and analysis by LIMIT STATE METHOD.

-Module-1 Analysis and Design of Analysis and Design of one way, two way and flat slabs and detailing of its R.C.C.
-Slab reinforcement.
-Module-2 Analysis and Design of Analysis and Design of R.C.C. continuous beam and detailing of its R.C.C. reinforcement.
-Beam(Continuous) Module-3 Analysis & Design of Analysis and design of portal frame (Single bay, Single storey) with fixed and Portal frame (R.C.C.) hinged base, in R.C.C.
+Module-1 Analysis and Design of R.C.C.
+Slab Introduction to types of slab, analysis and design of one way(numerical), design procedure for two way slab and flat slab along with its reinforcement detailing.
+Module-2 Analysis and Design of Analysis and Design of R.C.C. continuous beam and detailing of its R.C.C.
+Beam reinforcement.
+(Continuous) Module-3 Analysis & Portal Introduction to portal frame, types of portal frame.
+Analysis of portal frames frame (R.C.C.) with fixed and hinged base.
 Module-4 Analysis and Design of Introduction, Type of stairs, Effective span of stairs, Loading on stairs, R.C.C.
 Stairs Analysis and design of stairs (dog legged with waist slab) and detailing of its reinforcement.
 Module-5 Elementary Soil Classification of Soil, Properties of Soil, Safe bearing capacity, Active & Mechanics Passive earth pressure.

-• Lectures by Experts in the field of Design and analysis will be arranged to make the student's exposure to practical aspects of design.
+Lectures by Experts in the field of Design and analysis will be arranged to make the student's exposure to practical aspects of design.